treethought/cookiecutter-flask-assistant/README.rst

 cookiecutter-flask-assistant
 ****************************

-Use project skeleton to get started with `Flask-Assistant`_ quickly!
+A project skeleton to get started with `Flask-Assistant`_ quickly!

-This template provides:
+This template provides

     - a basic Flask app created utilizing best practices: `Blueprints <http://flask.pocoo.org/docs/blueprints/>`_ and `Application Factory <http://flask.pocoo.org/docs/patterns/appfactories/>`_ patterns
     - blueprint for Flask-Assistant API.AI webhook
-    - blueprint for a web interface
+    - blueprint for a typical web application

 Use it now
 ----------